gggritso/site/Vimmy.safariextension.md

 # Vimmy

 Vimmy is a simple extension for Safari I wrote to add some vim keybindings.
 I didn't like the other options mostly because I thought they were ugly and convoluted.
 The extension is available on the [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=com.gggritso.vimmy-36948PQEY6).
 You can report bugs and file suggestions on [GitHub](https://github.com/gggritso/Vimmy.safariextension).

-The Safari Extension Gallery likes to act up.
-If you have any problems with downloading the most recent version, you can download it off my [Amazon S3 server](https://s3.amazonaws.com/gggritso.com/Vimmy.safariextz).
+You will also find downloads for previous releases and some extra documentation.

 ## Commands